Stalag III-D

 Stalag III-D was a World War II German Army prisoner-of-war camp located in Berlin.

 Camp history

 The camp was established on 14 August 1940 on the corner of Landweg and Osdorfer Straße in Berlin-Lichterfelde.
 The commandant and camp administration offices (Kommandantur) were later located at Belle-Alliance-Straße 106-107, in Kreuzberg.
-With prisoners from Belgium, United Kingdom, France, Yugoslavia, Soviet Union, Poland, United States, Italy and Czechoslovakia, the camp's maximum capacity was 58,000 men.
+With prisoners from Belgium, Cyprus, Other countries under the Common Wealth, United Kingdom, France, Yugoslavia, Soviet Union, Poland, United States, Italy and Czechoslovakia, the camp's maximum capacity was 58,000 men.
 Prisoners were mostly allocated to sub-camps (Zweiglager) and work details (Arbeitskommando) in and around the city.
 Their medical needs were provided by Reserve Lazarett ("Reserve Hospital") 119 at Neukölln and RL 128 at Berlin-Biesdorf.

 Sub-camps

 Prisoners of Stalag III-D were also housed in a number of sub-camps (Zweiglager), designated Stalag III-D/Z: